NicolasPetrisi/go-explore/README.md

 ## Notes

 If a run is either interupted using CTRL-C or through a crash there is a high risk for zombie processes to stay alive because of multithreading.
 Use 'ps -a' and check for any python processes still running.
 Given that there shouldn't be any for any other reason, kill these processes using 'killall python3'.
 Otherwise there will be a build-up of zombies that will eventually prevent the program from being able to start.

+Any comments starting with 'FN' stands for Fredrik and Nicolas and are comments from this project and are not from Ecoffet et. al. Close to every method documentation is also from us and not from Ecoffet et. al., take this into considerations if any errors have been made when documenting their code.